Aiden-Ng/Dynamic-Job-Shop-scheduling-with-deep-actor-critic-neural-network/README.md

 ### YET TO DO
 1. Design reward function ✅
-2. Implement single agent deep RL with actor critic (A2C) framework - with sb3 and tune hyperparameter with rl-baseline3zoo ✅
-3. Benchmark the single A2C RL agent with the dispatching rule (S_RPT + SPT) and MTWR ✅
+2. Benchmark the single A2C RL agent with the dispatching rule (S_RPT + SPT) and MTWR ✅

 ## Project Organization
 ------------